apache/activemq-artemis/docs/user-manual/en/persistence.md

     Choosing `NIO` chooses the Java NIO journal.
 Choosing `AIO` chooses the Linux asynchronous IO journal.
-If you choose `AIO` but are not running Linux or you do not have libaio installed then ActiveMQ will detect this and automatically fall back to using `NIO`.
+If you choose `AIO` but are not running Linux or you do not have libaio installed then Apache ActiveMQ will detect this and automatically fall back to using `NIO`.

 -   `journal-sync-transactional`

-    If this is set to true then ActiveMQ will make sure all transaction data is flushed to disk on transaction boundaries (commit, prepare and rollback).
+    If this is set to true then Apache ActiveMQ will make sure all transaction data is flushed to disk on transaction boundaries (commit, prepare and rollback).
 The default value is `true`.

 -   `journal-sync-non-transactional`

-    If this is set to true then ActiveMQ will make sure non transactional message data (sends and acknowledgements) are flushed to disk each time.
+    If this is set to true then Apache ActiveMQ will make sure non transactional message data (sends and acknowledgements) are flushed to disk each time.
 The default value for this is `true`.